The Best BMW SUVs for 2025

 by Bob Harper

-If you’re not a fan of SUVs, or SAVs (Sports Activity Vehicles as BMW likes to term its offerings), then perhaps you’d better look away now as this is top ten run down of BMW’s finest 4x4s.
+If you’re not a fan of SUVs, or SAVs (Sports Activity Vehicles as BMW likes to term its offerings), then perhaps you’d better look away now as this is top 10 rundown of BMW’s finest SUV models.

 BMW X5 E53 (2000-2006)

-While the original Range Rover may have sown the seed for the SUV genre, it wasn’t until the arrival of the original X5 in 2000 that the format was really recognised.
-Here was a big 4x4 that drove like a proper car, had a spacious interior and that all-important raised ride height and driving position.
+While the original Range Rover may have sown the seed for the SUV genre as we know it, it wasn’t until the arrival of the original X5 in 2000 that the format was really recognised.
+Here was a big 4x4 that drove more like an executive saloon, had a spacious interior and that all-important raised ride height and driving position.
 It was mainly aimed at on-road driving, but with appropriate tyres it was actually pretty accomplished off-road, too, thanks to standard all-wheel drive.
 Ok, it was no Land Rover on that score, but the new BMW wasn’t half bad.
 Based on the contemporary E39 5 Series, a car that was often dubbed ‘the best car in the world’ by the motoring press, it shouldn’t have come as a surprise that the X5 was so good.

 BMW X6 E71 (2008-2014)